Guide summary

 Why it makes the list: Dedicated graphics and stronger cooling for buyers who need games or GPU-accelerated work.

-Who should buy it: Buy this if the best budget gaming laptop label matches your real use case and the current offer still fits the right value tier.
+Who should buy it: Buy this if the best budget gaming laptop label matches your real use case and the current offer still fits the budget you planned for.
 This page should not push the product just because it is famous; it should push it when the scenario fit is strong.

 Who should skip it: Skip it if Large, heavier, and not ideal as an all-day school laptop.